Baltoli/project-docs/notes/writeups/return_values.md

 * Method for converting to CNF.
 * Get rid of simplified interface for now - once we have CNF, simplification is much easier.

+## Backwards Inference

+We want to map branch dependent values onto CallInsts by working backwards.
+For my test examples, the simplest version of this analysis will only allow backwards inference through binary logical operations where one operation is a constant (at least for now - the approach should be generalisable).

+The idea is that we start from a Value and a boolean constraint on its runtime value.
+Then, we examine the instruction and its operands to compute a constraint on another Value.
+If this is a CallInst, we're done.
+Otherwise, keep going backwards until the inference fails.

+I think this inference can only be considered within a single basic block, to avoid issues around the ordering of CallInsts.

+## Forward Propagation

+I think we would rather propagate constraints forwards to avoid situations like the block `%6` in `mult_acq` - the info from `%5` and `%9` reaches it at the same time and they get ORed together.
+We should start at the entry block and propagate forwards, maintaining a queue of successors to update (with some kind of loop threshold to control termination?)

+So with a suitable definition of equality and the right simplifications going in, I think that actually this forward propagation is the way to go (i.e. start at Or{} for each block, then Or your value onto each successor along with branch condition, and repeat until convergence).

+A key simplification is `A|A(&B) <=> A`, however best this can be implemented.
+This method will take us back away from conflating inferences with sequences (although maybe worth mentioning sequences in the writeup as another possible approach?)